 Reading and using a computer may be difficult with dilated eyes, and your vision may be blurred.
 Some patients report feeling a tightening sensation in their eyelids, or headaches.

 Dilated eye exams are a crucial part of keeping your eyes healthy.
-To schedule your comprehensive eye exam, call Switalski Eye Care in Plano today!
+To schedule your comprehensive eye exam, call Switalski Eye Care in East Plano today!

 #1: At what age should one have a dilated eye exam?